hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

     </head>
 ```

-We will explain the JavaScript part, immediatly with Leaflet.
+We will learn JavaScript immediately when implementing Leaflet.
 Because we all came here to make interactive maps!

 **Continue to [[Leaflet Step 1]]**